neilg63/imageFitCover/README.md

 <p>The script does not wait for images to load fully via an onload event handler, as it can work <em>height</em> and <em>width</em> attributes alone if added to your &lt;mg /&gt; tags.
 In the absence of <em>height</em> and <em>width</em> , the plugin will use <em>naturalWidth</em> or <em>naturalHeight</em> with recent browses and <em>width</em> and <me>height</em> alone with legacy IE. For best performance, I would recommend adding <em>height</em> and <em>width</em>  that match the images correct natural pixel size.
 The plugin does not override image sizes in percent but merely sets one axis to <em>100%</em> and the other to <em>auto</em>.
 Only <em>top</em> or <em>left</em> are in set in pixels.</p>

 <h4>Delay and Picture Module</h4>
-<p>When interacting with other Javascript libraries such as Picturefill.js it may necessary to an extra delay.
-Just an integer is milliseconds as the first parameter to wait for the other script to complete.</p>
+<p>When integrated with other Javascript libraries such as <em>picturefills.js</em> it may be necessary to add an extra delay.
+Just specify milliseconds as the first parameter to wait for the other script to complete.
+Alternatively, if the other script provides a callback function, call imageFitCover() on completion.</p>
 <pre>
 $('picture').imageFitCover(200); /* will apply offsets after 0.2 seconds */
 </pre>